magoo/risk-measurement/content/en/docs/intro/risk.md

 While it is _unlikely_ that an spearphishing APT group might work with an insider, these are not mutually exclusive events, and it's certainly not outside the realm of possibility that it could occur.

-We are easily suprised by what we see in the wild because it breaks our models, but our models may still be applicable as a proxy to organize efforts around them.
+We are easily surprised by what we see in the wild because it breaks our models, but our models may still be applicable as a proxy to organize efforts around them.

 However, we will always operate with models (quantitative or not) and cannot escape them.
 Quantitative modeling is clear on where they can be improved and corrected, which is where it beats qualitative methods.
 Qualitative methods might have benefits covering complex scenarios, but may not have the same measurement capability.